Skip to main content

 Progressing to AMBDA

-On successful completion of an ATS course specialist teachers can apply for courses leading to Associate Membership of the BDA (AMBDA) which will enable them to conduct formal diagnostic assessments, write diagnostic reports and assess for exam access arrangements.
+On successful completion of an ATS course specialist teachers can apply for courses leading to Accredited with the BDA (AMBDA) status which will enable them to conduct formal diagnostic assessments, write diagnostic reports and assess for exam access arrangements.

 To find out more visit the AMBDA webpage.